 Colorado and Washington made history in 2012 as the first two American states to legalize cannabis for adult recreational use.
 Less than a decade later, the cannabis industry is considered the fastest-growing field in the nation.
 The industry has flourished in recent years with an outcropping of exciting job prospects, higher education coursework and rapidly growing rates of support among bipartisan American voters.
 How has public perception and use of cannabis shifted in the past few years?
 Who’s lighting up their heady glass water pipe most often from coast to coast?
 Our smoke shop team’s here to break down any details that remain a little hazy.
 Learn the basic findings of the latest available cannabis industry research with the following twenty-five fast facts about cannabis in 2021.

-It takes three to six months for the average college grad to find a job after getting their degree.
+According to research from the University of Washington, the average college graduate takes an estimated three to six months to find a job after getting their degree.
 As the dust begins to settle around your freshly-framed diploma, you may find yourself starting to wonder where to go from here.
 According to recent research, an increasing number of Americans are choosing careers in the cannabis industry.